yujuan-zhang/feature-representation-for-LLMs/README.md

 **DNN model for inference**

-Specifically, for DNN (MLP) model training and inference data (include Swiss_normalized and original_TrEMBL_normalized) are placed on figshare(DOI:10.6084/m9.figshare.24312292).
-Note that the non_homology version can divided from original_TrEMBL_normalized based on protein ID.
+Specifically, for DNN (MLP+RF_filter) model training and inference data (include Swiss_normalized and original_TrEMBL_normalized) are placed on figshare(DOI:10.6084/m9.figshare.24312292).
+Note that the non_homology version can divided from original_TrEMBL_normalized based on protein ID.The DNN  (MLP+RF_filter) model using feature_all as input is saved in './Model/ESM2_feature_all/DNN_model_param'.

 1. Define DNN model.